-A. Leadership Scholarships: [Amendment adopted by Administrative Council 12.13.05; ratified by Board of Regents 12.08.06]
+A. Leadership Scholarships: [Amendment approved by the Administrative Council 12.13.05; adoption of amendment ratified by the Board of Regents 12.08.06]

 Students who meet the criteria outlined below and who are either: (a) elected to ASNMSU student senate in a campus-wide, student body election, or (b) elected by their respective college councils and recommended to serve as a semester-long appointee to fill a vacant ASNMSU student senate position are eligible each semester to receive a financial award amounting to at least 75 percent of the dollar value of an academic semester in-state tuition and fees scholarship.
 This financial award is subject to the conditions and processes governing all financial aid awards administered by the Office of Financial Aid and Scholarship Services.
 As such, students may be awarded only one tuition scholarship in any given semester.